francoiscabrol/gitmaster/README.md

 ```
 Actions
  | dump      Dump the list of repositories in the .gitmaster file
  | init      Clone all repositories defined in the .gitmaster file
  | fetch     Fetch each repositories
  | status    Show the status of each repositories
  | pull      Pull each repositories
  | clone     Clone the repository
+ | --version Print the version number
  | help      Show this help
 Params
  | --dir    Directory where to execute the actions.
 Ex: gmaster --dir ~/Workpace.
 By default, it is the current directory.
  | --level  Levels of recursion.
 Ex: gmaster --level 2.
 By default, level is set to 1.